-The Great Resignation our entire industry worried about attracting and retaining enough quality restaurant employees to keep our doors open.
+The Great Resignation has our entire industry worried about attracting and retaining enough quality restaurant employees to keep our doors open.
 A key finding in the National Restaurant Association’s 2022 State of the Industry report is that 9 of 10 restaurant operators said that being understaffed is having a significant or moderate impact on their restaurant’s ability to grow and succeed.

 In the same report, a majority of restaurant operators said they expect the restaurant staffing shortage to extend into at least 2023.
 This unfortunately means that many leaders are now struggling with restaurant manager retention due to burnout by working tirelessly to fill the staffing gaps caused by employee turnover.

 Whether you are the front of house, back of house, bar, or general manager you have most likely had bouts of job burnout.
 The physical symptoms and emotional exhaustion not only cause increased manager turnover, but they can also lead to serious long term medical conditions.
-If you are experiencing signs of burnout, now is the time to regroup, re-center, and get your motivation back!

 If you are experiencing burnout, below are 5 important skills that got you into your restaurant leadership position to begin with but may have faded over the last few years in the wake of the pandemic.